Best Way to Clean a Timber Deck

 If you DIY this project:

-- First, ask for some instruction at the hardware store where you rent or purchase the washer.
+- First, ask for some instructions at the hardware store where you rent or purchase the washer.

 - Give the timber some space.
 Hold the power washer at least two feet off the ground.